 Try to praise the mutilated world.(…)and wild strawberries, drops of rosé wine.

-Try to Praise the Mutilated World begins by echoing the title, the poet asks us to ‘praise the mutilated world’, to find beautiful things within chaos, disorder, and darkness.
-The first word of the poem, ‘try’, suggests that this is not an easy thing to do, it must be worked at, a skill to be developed.
-Indeed, the choice of ‘mutilated’ shows how distraught situations can be, with the destruction implied by the choice of word elevating the sense of chaos the first line holds.
+Try to Praise the Mutilated World begins by echoing the title, and the poet asks us to ‘praise the mutilated world’ to find beautiful things within chaos, disorder, and darkness.
+The first word of the poem, ‘try,’ suggests that this is not an easy thing to do.
+It must be worked at, a skill to be developed.
+Indeed, the choice of ‘mutilated’ shows how distraught situations can be, with the destruction implied by choice of word elevating the sense of chaos the first line holds.

 The nettles that methodically overgrowthe abandoned homesteads of exiles.